 There’s no fun in trying to hide all of your photos and real personality.
 You don’t have to be all boring on Facebook.
 While you shouldn’t post pictures of yourself wasted beyond belief puking on the floor, it’s okay to have images of yourself having some fun.
 A potential employer wants to hire an energetic person.
 Not someone that’ll bring down the other employees.

 You can always share your accomplishments in your public profile.
 Your accomplishments will allow others to see what you’ve been up to and what you’ve done.

 This can include any of the following:

 - Work experience.

 - Challenges completed.

-At the end of the day if you follow the steps in this article there’s no guarantee that you’ll find a date for this weekend on Facebook.
-On the bright side, you might be able to land a sweet new gig.
 In this case my friend was contacted by an employer who happened to be an old friend that had been observing his profile for the past few weeks.
+This person wanted to approach my friend about how work but he figured that he was too busy.
 It’s funny how things work out.